 Adopters of AI are less fearful of jobs threat

-Perhaps one of the biggest (at least, most mainstream) discussions around AI’s rise is its potential impact on day-to-day jobs.
+Perhaps one of the biggest (at least, most mainstream) discussions around the rise in artificial intelligence is its potential impact of AI on day-to-day jobs.

 How will workers in labor-intensive industries like mining, for instance, fare when machines can handle the work in half the time, in worse conditions?
 What will become of the digital marketer if an AI program can design and orchestrate an entire campaign?